- Clinical Trials: What You Need to Know

 Sources of information about clinical trials

 At this time there’s no one source to find out about all of the cancer clinical trials enrolling patients.
-But you should know about several resources.
-These resources can be divided into 2 main types: clinical trials lists and clinical trials matching services.
+But there are several resources you should know about.
+There are 2 main types: clinical trials lists and clinical trials matching services.

 Clinical trial lists

 These sources give you the names and descriptions of clinical trials of new treatments.
-If there’s a study you are interested in, you will probably be able to find it on a list.
-The list will often include a description of the study, the criteria for patient eligibility, and a contact person.
+If there’s a certain study you’re interested in, you will probably be able to find it on a list.
+Lists will often include a description of each study, the criteria for patient eligibility, and a contact person.
 If you (or your health care providers) are willing and able to read through descriptions of all the studies listed for your cancer type, then a list may be all you need.
-Some organizations that provide services that can help you narrow the list a little, according to the kind of treatment you are looking for (chemotherapy, immunotherapy, radiation therapy, etc.) and the stage of your cancer.
+Some organizations provide services that can help you narrow the list a little, according to the kind of treatment you are looking for (chemotherapy, immunotherapy, radiation therapy, etc.) and the stage of your cancer.

 Clinical trials matching services

 Each may differ somewhat in how it works.
-Some of the services allow you to search for clinical trials without registering at the site.
+Some of the services let you search for clinical trials without registering at the site.
 If you have to register, they usually assure you that your information will be kept confidential.
-Either way, you’ll probably have to enter certain details, such as the type of cancer, the stage of the disease, and any previous treatments you may have had.
-When given this information, these systems can find clinical trials for which you may be eligible, and save you the time and effort of reading descriptions of studies that are not relevant to you.
-Some groups also allow you to subscribe to mailing lists so that you are informed as new studies open up.
+Either way, you’ll probably have to enter certain details, such as the type of cancer, the stage of the disease, and any previous treatments you have had.
+Using this information, matching services can find clinical trials you might be eligible for, and save you the time and effort of reading descriptions of studies that aren’t relevant to you.
+Some services also let you subscribe to mailing lists so that you are told as new studies open up.

 Although they are usually free to users, most clinical trial matching services get paid for listing studies or get a finder’s fee from those running the studies when someone enrolls.
-Because of this, there may be some differences in the way they rank the studies, or the order in which they present the studies to you.
+It’s important to know this because it may lead to some differences in the way they rank the studies, or the order in which they present the studies to you.

 - Is there a fee for using the service?